smashmath/smashmath.github.io/_posts/2023-11-11-linalglinconstcoef.md

 No, but really, it is that simple.
 We get $$\frac{Be^{\lambda t}}{p(\lambda)}$$ as a preimage of $$Be^{\lambda t}$$ because it's an eigenvector, and we can just divide by the eigenvalue when it's nonzero.

-We can use some of our techniques here to get the generalized exponential response formula as well.
+We can use some of our techniques here to get the generalized exponential response formula (GERF) as well.
 However, it requires a result I don't feel like proving:

 **$$p^{(k)}(\lambda)=0$$ for $$0\leq k<m$$ and $$p^{(m)}(\lambda)\neq0$$ if and only if $$\lambda$$ is a root of $$p(x)$$ with multiplicity exactly $$m$$.
 And $$p(x)=q(x)(x-\lambda)^m$$ where $$q(\lambda)=\frac{p^{(m)}(\lambda)}{m!}\neq0$$**